 Derivatives, net.
-During the years ended December 31, 2020 and 2019, we recorded a loss of \$17.2 million and \$71.9 million, respectively, on our outstanding hedge positions.
-The losses recorded were a result of changes in the forward curve of oil prices during the respective periods.
+During the years ended December 31, 2021 and 2020, we recorded a loss of \$270.2 million and \$17.2 million, respectively, on our outstanding hedge positions.
+The changes recorded were a result of changes in the forward curve of oil prices during the respective periods.

 Other expenses, net.
-Other expenses, net increased \$13.2 million primarily related to restructuring charges for employee severance and related benefit costs and inventory write downs.
+Other expenses, net decreased \$27.7 million from the prior year, primarily related to \$16.4 million in restructuring charges for employee severance and related benefit costs as part of management's response to COVID-19 and \$11.2 million of asset impairments recorded in 2020.